-Diana L. Stadelnikas, Esq. represents clients and families across the nation who have been injured by adverse vaccine reactions and in complex international adoptions.
-She is admitted to the practice of law in the State of Florida and is a member of the bar of the United States Court of Federal Claims in Washington, DC.
-Ms. Stadelnikas became a partner at the Maglio Christopher & Toale Law Firm in 2009.
+Diana L. Stadelnikas, Esq. represents clients and families across the nation who have been injured by adverse vaccine reactions.
+She is admitted to the practice of law in Florida and is a member of the United States Court of Federal Claims bar in Washington, DC.
+Ms. Stadelnikas became a partner at mctlaw in 2009.

 Ms. Stadelnikas is a graduate of West Virginia University, first earning a Bachelor of Science in Nursing in 1984.
 She was selected to be a Sigma Theta Tau Honor Society of Nursing member.
 Diana went on to work at the WVU Medical Center as part of the pioneer team of nurses to help open the first pediatric critical care unit.